 -TSG

-More vegan desserts you will love for the Holidays:
+More vegan desserts for Thanksgiving:

 If you loved this recipe, please leave a 5-star review on the recipe card.
 I always appreciate your feedback and support!
 You can also follow along on my Instagram, Facebook, TikTok, and Pinterest, or sign up for our newsletter!